patrick-kidger/diffrax/docs/usage/how-to-choose-a-solver.md

 Then the diffusion matrix $σ$ is said to be additive if $σ(t, y) = σ(t)$.
 That is to say if the diffusion is independent of $y$.

 In this case then the Itô solution and the Stratonovich solution coincide, and mathematically speaking the choice of Itô vs Stratonovich is unimportant.
-(In addition, additive noise is commutative niose.)

 - The cheapest (but least accurate) solver is [`diffrax.Euler`][].
 - Otherwise [`diffrax.Heun`][] is a good choice.
 It gets first-order strong convergence and second-order weak convergence.